 Legislative Services Division: Located in Room 110 at the east end of the first floor of the Capitol, 406-444-3064.
 Executive Director: Susan Byorth Fox, firstname.lastname@example.org.

 Legislative Reference Center: The Reference Center is part of the Communications Office.
 Its collection includes session laws and Montana Code Annotated dating back to statehood, as well as numerous other resources.
 An online card catalog is available on the legislative website.
 Located in Room 10 of the Capitol basement.
 Legislative Librarian: Sonia Gavin, 406-444-4848, email@example.com.

 Legislative website: leg.mt.gov If you want help finding information online, contact the Legislative Office of Information Services, 406-444-0912.

-LAWS (Legislative Automated Workflow System): leg.mt.gov/laws.htm A free, interactive, online service that can help you find official information about current and past sessions, including bill text and status, votes, and committee agendas and schedules.
-The Office of Legislative Information Technology offers training in the use of LAWS in the months before each legislative session.
+LAWS (Legislative Automated Workflow System): laws.leg.mt.gov A free, interactive, online service that can help you find official information about current and past sessions, including bill text and status, votes, and committee agendas and schedules.
+The Office of Legislative Information Services offers training in the use of LAWS in the months before each legislative session.
 To find out more about training, or to get help with LAWS, contact the Office of Legislative Information Services, at 406-444-0912.